Manoj Michigan: Debut and experimenting with genres

 As per Michigan, he wanted to explore film making and writing variety of genres.
 After his success with 2013 film Damadol, Michigan went ahead with film 89 where the three central characters had layered roles.
 The film was shot in Kolkata and parts of North Bengal.
 Although skeptical about marketing the film, he called the thriller genre as a risky one.
-His film 89 was psychological thriller, where 89 as a number held the final clue to the psychological climax.
+His film 89 was a psychological thriller, where 89 as a number held the final clue to the psychological climax.
 The film went on to receive rave reviews; screened at Abhijaan Film Festival in 2015, Bengali Film Festival held in Dubai between 5–7 February 2015 and also at the Kerala Film Festival held in Trivandrum in late 2014.
 The audience response in Trivandrum was overwhelming.
 In an interview the Statesman, Michigan was quoted saying "[In 89], I did not want to show graphic details of murder, or the act of killing but wanted the underlying subtlety of death to come across through the film without making compromises on the edge-of-the-seat, nail-biting suspense that is the essence of a thriller.
 I hope we have managed to reach close to this goal".

 In 2014, Michigan had plans to direct a mainstream film on the sports genre that did not materialise.
 He went ahead to write and direct another psychological thriller "Aami Joy Chatterjee" (I Am Joy Chatterjee) whose storyline of the film is based on soul travel or spirit walking with specific humanitarian inputs.
 Released in 2018, the film didn't fare a good outing at the box office, however, received critical acclaim.
 Its release was deferred and publicity wasn't that much compared to mainstream Bengali films.
 The film marked itself at the Indian Film Festival of Ireland and Telangana Bengali Film Festival in 2018.